slowernews/hamster-system/README.md

 ---
 ### Naming:

-- reduce unnecessary nesting and memorization by merging folders:
+- when possible reduce unnecessary nesting by merging folders:

         Prefer: @house in portugal.building permit
         Instead of: @house in portugal / .building permit